 Vegetables average around 22% protein by calorie.
 Plant foods easily supply our protein needs.
 The truth is that if we’re eating food, we’re eating protein and almost certainly more than enough.

 Want to learn more?
-I can help you slash Inflammation from allergies, bloating, IBS, and Colitis with healthy choices.
+I can help you Slash Inflammation from allergies, joint pain, blood sugar imbalances, bloating, IBS, and Colitis with healthy choices.
 Let’s connect.

 Common vegetables have much more protein than you need, and contrary to popular myth, they’re complete proteins as well.
 The McDougall Plan, John A. McDougall, M.D., (1983) pp. 98-100